 Any undergraduate student may declare this minor except students majoring in international business and economics.

-All students pursuing the minor in accounting are bound by the policies, terms, and conditions proscribed for study in the School of Business Administration and Economics.
+All students pursuing the minor in economics are bound by the policies, terms, and conditions proscribed for study in the School of Business Administration and Economics.

 The minor in economics consists of 18 credits outlined below.
 A minimum of 9 credits of course work must be completed at Brockport.
 A student's cumulative GPA in the Brockport courses used to satisfy requirements of the minor must be at least 2.0